Amaury Nolasco

-Amaury Nolasco Garrido (born December 24, 1970) is a Puerto Rican actor and producer, best known for the role of Fernando Sucre on the Fox television series Prison Break, and for his role in Transformers.
+Amaury Nolasco Garrido (born December 24, 1970) is a Puerto Rican actor of Dominican descent.
+He is best known for the role of Fernando Sucre on the Fox television series Prison Break (2005–2009, 2017), and for his role in Transformers (2007).

 Early life

-Nolasco was born in Puerto Rico to Dominican parents.
+Nolasco was born in Vieques, Puerto Rico on Christmas Eve in 1970 to Dominican parents.
 After various acting gigs, Nolasco moved to New York City.

 Career

 Nolasco has guest-starred in various television series such as Arli$$, CSI: Crime Scene Investigation, and ER.
 His first role on a feature film was in Takeshi Kitano's Brother, along others as "Orange Julius" in Universal's 2 Fast 2 Furious.
 He then went on to co-star opposite Bernie Mac in Mr. 3000.

 Nolasco's additional television and film credits include roles on George Lopez and CSI: NY, and in The Benchwarmers.
 He also appeared on Mind of Mencia as a guest on Sunday, April 29, 2007.
 He also starred in Director Michael Bay's Transformers, released during the summer of 2007.
 Bay offered to cast Nolasco in the sequel Transformers: Revenge of the Fallen, but he declined due to scheduling conflicts.
 His most high-profile role was Prison Break.

 In November 2009, Nolasco made an appearance in Wisin & Yandel's music video "Imagínate" featuring T-Pain alongside Wilmer Valderrama.
 He plays a jealous mobster who murders Valderrama's character for sleeping with his girlfriend.
 He also appears in Calle 13's music video "La Perla".

 In March 2010, Nolasco guest-starred in three episodes during the second season of Southland, as Detective Rene Cordero.

 From September 2010 to May 2011, he costarred in the NBC show Chase, a one-season show about U.S. Marshals that hunt down fugitives.
 He starred in the short-lived ABC television series Work It which premiered on January 3, 2012.

 Nolasco was featured in the sitcom Telenovela, as Rodrigo Suarez, Ana Sofia's eccentric co-star who plays the show's villain.